loveencounterflow/icql-dba/README-future.md

   the interface between NodeJS (JavaScript) and SQLite.
 * Because [BSQLT3 is almost fully synchronous](https://github.com/JoshuaWise/better-sqlite3/issues/262),
   **ICQL operates almost completely synchronously**, too.
-* SQLite and BSQLT3 already provide In-Memory IMDB functionality.
-However, **ICQL DBA makes it easier to switch between In-Memory (RAM) and On-Disk operational modes**, hence the O in OIMDB.
+* SQLite and BSQLT3 already provide In-Memory (IMDB) functionality.
+However, **ICQL DBA makes it easier to switch between In-Memory (RAM) and On-Disk operational modes**, hence the O for Optional in OIMDB.
+* Using ICQL DBA, you could open a DB file, add some data which will readily be written to disk, then switch to RAM mode to perform some tedious data mangling, and then save the new DB state to the same file you opened the DB originally from.

 ## OIMDB Functionality